|

 combining the response of the color-sensitive photoreceptors to light and

-color is like the pixel images you see on
+color is akin to the pixel images you see on

 your computer monitor, tablet, or Smartphone.
 You think you are seeing lines, shapes,